 The court that opened insolvency proceedings for a member of a corporate group has jurisdiction over all the other members of this group.
 Consequently, a court can supervise the insolvency proceedings of the whole group and may, for this purpose, appoint a single judicial administrator for all proceedings.8

-The development of 'pre-pack' proceedings
+The development of conciliation proceedings and prepack proceedings

 Since the financial crisis in 2008, very few large restructurings have been implemented through defensive or hostile safeguard proceedings.
 Most of them have been negotiated through amicable proceedings, which have progressively become the customary frame for negotiations between companies, the lenders and their shareholders.
 The introduction of pre-packaged proceedings contributes to the development of these proceedings by strengthening their efficiency through a cramdown of dissenting minority creditors in accelerated (financial) safeguard.

-The pre-pack sale, recently introduced, perfectly supplements the toolkit and largely improves the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.
+The pre-pack sale, recently introduced, perfectly supplements the toolkit and improves largely the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.

 Emergence of new players

 Under the pressure of Basel III, banks logically reviewed their portfolio of debts.
 Alternative capital providers and hedge funds took this opportunity to buy distressed loans.

 These new players being less reluctant to act as shareholders of distressed companies and their increasing presence around the table of negotiations in amicable proceedings has given rise to lender-led transactions since 2013.
 Their ability to provide new money to distressed companies enables them to play a significant role in major restructuring matters.